nalgeon/redka/README.md

 ## Roadmap

-The project is on its way to 1.0.
+The project is functionally ready for 1.0.
+Feel free to try it in non-critical production scenarios and provide feedback in the issues.

 The 1.0 release will include the following features:

 -   ✅ Strings.
 -   ✅ Lists.
--   ⏳ Sets.
+-   ✅ Sets.
 -   ✅ Hashes.
 -   ✅ Sorted sets.
 -   ✅ Key management.